jsx-eslint/eslint-plugin-react/docs/rules/react-in-jsx-scope.md

 ## When Not To Use It

-If you are setting `React` as a global variable, you will not need this rule.
+If you are setting `React` as a global variable you can disable this rule.